biowpn/bioweapon/_posts/2026-01-25-mixing-n-phase-initialization.md

 assert( x2.data() == ptr );  // key to correctness
 ```

 I prefer the delegating constructor approach over delayed construction.
-I would generalize this further: **RAII members should preferably be initialized outside the containing class**.
+I would generalize this further: **RAII members should preferably be initialized outside the containing class and moved in**.
 This separates concerns and makes the design more modular.

 ```cpp
 using file_ptr = std::unique_ptr<FILE, decltype( [](FILE* fp) { if (fp) std::fclose(fp); } )>;